Istro-Romanians: Dances and songs

 Istro-Romanian art is characterized by the domination of dances and songs.
 Istro-Romanian holidays tend to be somewhat austere, but accompanied by traditional musical instruments and dances.
 In one of these dances, called Columbaro, the peasants of the villages spend hours holding each other's hands in a closed circle, giving steps without order and with jumps without cadence.
 Dancers often form an arch with their hands through which a human chain passes underneath.
-According to Leca Morariu, this dance is similar to those of Bukovina (a part of which is in Romania).
+According to Morariu, this dance is similar to those of Bukovina (a part of which is in Romania).
 One of the favorite dances of the Istro-Romanians is the Kolo, initially with a circular shape and then developing in skkocigori, that is, with high jumps.
 The dancers hold their hands and form a circle, slowly spinning all together under the music.
 Another dance is literally called "under the feet", in which a man and a woman or two of each dance together while hugging.
 Researchers who have studied Istro-Romanian dances have highlighted their primitivism.